 Research in the “Viral Immune Modulation” group focuses on two members of the herpesvirus family: human herpesvirus 5, also known as cytomegalovirus (CMV), and human herpesvirus 8, or Kaposi’s sarcoma-associated herpesvirus (KSHV).

 CMV is a common pathogen, thought to infect half of the European population.
 In many healthy individuals, CMV infection is unrecognized - it may cause mild illness or even be completely asymptomatic.
 However, in patients with weakened immune systems, for example in HIV/AIDS patients and transplant recipients, CMV infection can cause severe complications.

-In addition, although it is not always common knowledge, CMV is the most common viral cause of birth defects.
-Infection of the mother during pregnancy can lead to infection of the fetus, resulting in permanent damage observed at birth or later in childhood.
+In addition, CMV infection of the mother during pregnancy can lead to infection of the fetus, which can result in permanent damage observed at birth or later in childhood.
 CMV-induced birth defects include mental handicap, deafness, microcephaly, and/or visual impairment.
 In fact, CMV infection during pregnancy is the most common cause of non-genetic deafness in children.

 To date, there is no vaccine against CMV and there is only a limited selection of antiviral drugs available, which are unfortunately accompanied by serious side effects.

 KSHV was first discovered in 1994.
 Since then, it has been identified as the causative agent of at least three types of cancer: